adriank-ps/bigdatabook-v1/README.md

-# Source codes from the handbook "Introduction to big data.
+# Source codes from the handbook:
+"Introduction to big data.
 Theoretical and practical aspects.".